 Option 1: Choose a pre-made design in Cricut Design Space.

-You can find a variety of pre-made designs for iron-on T-shirts right in Cricut Design Space.
+You can find a variety of pre-made designs for iron-on T-shirts right in Design Space, available with a Cricut Access membership.
 Click on Projects in the left-hand sidebar, enter the search term “shirt” in the search bar, and browse the results for ideas.

 If you’re a beginner, try starting with a simple, one-color design.
 Look for simple shapes and large letters that will be easy to weed.